 Are videos getting more popular than text?
 Use it.
 Are people more eager to share their thoughts on your fan page than in emails?
 React to it.
 The black colour is now leaving shelves for more colourful clothes?
 Take notes.
 Information is all around us; you just need to focus and make use of it.

-As mentioned in previous articles, targeting and personalization is an important factor when it comes to customer care.
-None of those techniques can be executed without the basis – data analytics.
+As mentioned in previous articles, targeting and personalization are an important factors when it comes to customer care.
+None of those techniques can be executed without the basis of data analytics.
 Thanks to the information gathered you can tailor any message, ad, or any type of content to each customer’s personal preferences.

-TASIL is a perfect data analytics tool since the beginning.
-However, we have updated it recently with new functionality and now we’ve got one data collection method covered!
+TASIL has been a perfect data analytics tool since the beginning.
+However, we have updated it recently with new functionality, and now we’ve got one data collection method covered!